camelot-dev/camelot/docs/user/intro.rst

 What's in a name?
 -----------------

+pypdf-table-extraction is the comunity maintained fork of Camelot.
 As you can already guess, this library is named after `The Camelot Project`_.

 Fun fact: In the British comedy film `Monty Python and the Holy Grail`_ (and in the `Arthurian legend`_ depicted in the film), "Camelot" is the name of the castle where Arthur leads his men, the Knights of the Round Table, and then sets off elsewhere after deciding that it is "a silly place".
 Interestingly, the language in which this library is written (Python) was named after Monty Python.